Customer Story: XR Libraries

 With a special emphasis on workforce development applications, environmental climate change, and gender inequity, XR Libraries has worked hard over the last four years to integrate VR into both libraries and schools.

-VR integration comes with unique challenges, however–namely, content deployment and updates.
+VR management comes with unique challenges: content deployment and updates.

 XR Libraries integrates virtual reality into schools and libraries.